Restaurant in Hangzhou, China

 If you are visiting Hangzhou from outside the city, co-ordinate your booking before finalising travel dates rather than after.
 For more options across the city's dining scene, see our full Hangzhou restaurants guide.

 Yu Zhi Lan is located at 124 Pinghai Road, Shangcheng District, Hangzhou, within a commercial complex (利星名品).
 The cuisine is Sichuan, delivered in a tasting menu format.
 The price tier is ¥¥¥.
 The restaurant holds a Michelin 1 Star as of 2025.
 Chef Lan Guijun leads the kitchen.
-Google review data is limited (5.0 from 1 review), which tells you less about quality than the Michelin credential but does suggest the restaurant keeps a low public profile online , consistent with a reservation-only, word-of-mouth operation.

 For context on what else Hangzhou offers beyond dining, see our Hangzhou hotels guide, bars guide, and experiences guide.

-If Sichuan tasting menus are your format and you are travelling beyond Hangzhou, the same chef operates Yu Zhi Lan in Chengdu , the original location in the cuisine's home city.
+If Sichuan tasting menus are your format and you are travelling beyond Hangzhou, the same chef operates Yu Zhi Lan in Chengdu, the original location in the cuisine's home city.
 For a different take on refined Sichuan in Chengdu, Fang Xiang Jing is worth considering.
 For broader regional comparisons at the same tier, Xin Rong Ji in Chengdu and Xin Rong Ji on Xinyuan South Road in Beijing represent the benchmark for refined regional Chinese cooking at ¥¥¥.
 For Macau and South China comparisons, Chef Tam's Seasons in Macau and Imperial Treasure Fine Chinese Cuisine in Guangzhou are the reference points.
 In the Yangtze Delta, 102 House in Shanghai and Dai Yuet Heen in Nanjing round out the regional picture.

 Within Hangzhou itself, Ambré Ciel offers innovative cuisine at a comparable level, while Guiyu (Xihu), Hangzhou House, and Jie Xiang Lou cover Zhejiang cuisine at varying price points.
-For a ¥¥¥¥ Zhejiang option, Ru Yuan is the most direct comparison at the leading of the market.
+For a ¥¥¥¥ Zhejiang option, Ru Yuan is the most direct comparison at the top of the market.

 Quick reference: Michelin 1 Star (2025), Sichuan tasting menu, ¥¥¥, Shangcheng District, Hangzhou.
 Book 3-4 weeks minimum; expect hard availability at weekends.